 But what comes with this constant provision is the next generation’s inability to cook without burning the rice.
 Thirty-year-old men who don’t know how to dice an onion.
 One of my favorite writers, Chimimanda Ngozi Adichie, criticizes domestic gender roles.
 “The knowledge of cooking does not come pre-installed in the vagina,” she writes with sharp logic in her latest feminist manifesto, Dear Ijeawele.
 “Cooking is learned.
 Cooking—domestic work in general—is a life skill that both men and women should ideally have.
 It is also a skill that can elude both men and women.”

 Although I’m quick to judge– why don’t the guys help out?– I’ve recognized that this is the mother, Eloisa’s, art.
 Chicana writer, Sandra Cisneros explores what she calls the “That’s nice, mi’ja syndrome,” essentially giving women a pat on the back for trying anything at all.
 “We can’t afford as women to be mediocre, or even good, especially now,” writes Cisneros in A House of My Own.
 “We don’t have that luxury.
 Our best weapon in adverse times—excellence.”
-Whether in the political spotlight, in the classroom, or en la cocina, perfectionism, to some extent, feels necessary.
+Whether in the political spotlight, in the classroom, or in the cocina, perfectionism takes on a new intensity.

 After hours at the stove and sink, Eloisa sets pot after pan of food atop trivets on the table, sits, sighs, rests her chin between her wrists, and stares, satisfied, at the rainbow work of art in front of her: chocolatey-brown frijoles, orangey-red arroz, deep green nopales con cebolla, fiery salsa picante, mild salsa verde, golden papas y pollo, and a few memelitas.
 It’s a feast for a regular Tuesday.
 Arming herself with excellence, this is what Eloisa quietly does, every damn afternoon.
 She slowly and meticulously melds together a masterpiece that her family devours.

 Although I never hear a gracias from anyone within the walls of our house, Eloisa knows her food is delicious.
 It disappears every day.
 But I can’t help but wonder– where is the gratitude for the woman in the kitchen?
-Do we need a pat on the pack, a subtle applaud, for an everyday task?
+Does she need a pat on the pack, a subtle applaud, for an everyday task?
 Maybe not.
-But the inequality feels tangible here.
-A slight edge– a dissatisfaction– felt by seeing the men leave their dishes on the table while the women clean up; felt by watching a man on a motorcycle slow to a roll, matching the speed of a woman walking alone.
+It’s a cultural difference, it’s fine.
+But I can’t not notice how the men leave their dishes on the table while the women clean up inside.
+Outside, I see a man on a motorcycle slow to a roll, matching the speed of a woman walking alone.

-I see women everywhere doing their best to sell a few platefuls, opening a cocina economica in the spare room of their single-floor home, feeding a city with affordable, fresh food.
+Women everywhere are doing their best to sell a few platefuls, opening a cocina economica in the spare room of their single-floor home, feeding a city with affordable, fresh food.
 But I’ve also seen them on the walls in my neighborhood.
-They pop up in vibrant beiges and cafés and creamy clays along wide side streets, where I hadn’t noticed them the day before.
+They pop up in beiges and cafés and creamy clays along wide side streets, where I hadn’t noticed them the day before.
 Who are these women?
-Someone’s dirty-mouthed abuela?
+Someone’s sassy abuela?
 A niece, a sister, a novia de chocolate?
 A self-portrait?
 Who are the artists– men or women?
 And does it matter?
-These graffiti ladies, the enormous, four-foot faces that shock against bold colors in the harsh summer sunlight, irradiate power, humor, strength, and sex.
-They’re loud, chins pointed toward the sky, eyes wide and glowing with awareness and curiosity that demand a response, wondering, perhaps, if today they’ll hear a gracias.
-Someone, it seems, is certainly taking notice.
+These graffiti ladies, the enormous, four-foot faces that shock against bold colors in the harsh summer sunlight, are loud.
+Their chins point toward the sky, their eyes open wide and glow with awareness and curiosity that demand a response, wondering, perhaps, if today they’ll hear a gracias.
+Someone, it seems, is taking notice.